Dry ice will sublimate into Carbon Dioxide (CO2) gas and needs to be stored and transported correctly.

 DRY ICE Transport

-Dry ice will sublimate so it is best to pick it up as close as possible to the time it is needed.
+Dry ice will sublimate so it is best to collect as close as possible to the time it is needed.

 Small quantities can be transported in well insulated containers, eskys or foam boxes and for larger quantities we recommend using our Low Loss Containers.